 v.14: “you are insulted because of the name of Christ”

 v.16. “if you suffer as a Christian, do not be ashamed”

 v.19: “(you) who suffer according to God’s will”, meaning for the gospel

-Peter was writing during a time of great persecution.
-In the beginning, the church only had to worry about persecution from religious folk like Saul.
-But things have since escalated.
-Now the state itself is out to get them.
+Peter wrote during a time of great persecution.
+In the beginning, the New Testament church only had to worry about persecution from religious folk.
+But things since escalated.
+Now the Rome itself was out to get them.

-Because of Nero – not God – Christians were being tortured and killed for their faith in Christ.
-Paul was probably dead and Peter himself would soon be crucified.
-If you were a follower of Christ back then, martyrdom was a very real prospect.
+Because of Nero Christians were being tortured and killed for their faith in Christ.
+Paul was probably dead and Peter would soon be crucified.
+If you were a follower of Christ back then, martyrdom was a real prospect.

-In light of this awful persecution, Peter seeks to bring a little perspective.
-He does this by comparing what happens to the righteous (persecution in this life) with what happens to the ungodly (eternal condemnation).
+In light of this awful persecution, Peter wrote to bring perspective.
+He did this by comparing what happens to the righteous (persecution in this life) with what happens to the ungodly (eternal condemnation).
 Peter says four things: